yoyosource/BOTC-HomeBrew/Minion/README.md

 # Minion

 ## ![](Chemist/.image_big.png) [Chemist](Chemist)
-Each night, choose a player; receive a copy of one their potion.
-Theirs becomes a different potion.
+Each night, choose a player; receive a copy of one of their potions.
+Theirs become a different potion.

 ## ![](Contaminator/.image_big.png) [Contaminator](Contaminator)
 Once per game at night* choose a type of potion; each player holding that type of potion might die.